 At every stage, segmented cohorts should be approached with automated, personalized contacts.
 Whether that’s messages or offers in-app, push notifications, or even emails and SMS, personalized messages can result in up to 50% higher engagement, leading to higher sales.

 Once segmentation has established cohorts, custom campaigns can be created that are targeted based on what’s known about that cohort’s typical behavior as well as individual consumers’ past actions.
 For instance, a cohort where people show a tendency to make small, infrequent in-app purchases should be offered discounts and encouragement to remain engaged.
 Some of these will one day step up and become bigger, more valuable customers; the majority will not.
 Some users will never make in-app purchases.
 Minimal marketing contact with these customers will ensure that you’re not wasting your marketing dollars and your customers aren’t receiving constant offers of something they don’t want.

-Other cohorts include those whose previous behavior matches with your higher-value customers.
-These users should be offered opportunities to upgrade to your app’s premium features, with strongly-presented value propositions which they’re statistically likely to be interested in.
+Other cohorts include those whose previous behavior matches your higher-value customers.
+These users should be offered opportunities to upgrade to your app’s premium features, with strongly presented value propositions that they’re statistically likely to be interested in.

 For example, if your app’s a game, offering a free extra life in return for viewing a 15 -second marketing message might work; mobile users love video and it does drive up conversions.
 But how much more effective is that going to be if your offer is triggered when the player just died in-game and lost their last life?
 Now they’ll experience that same message as a clear benefit – because it’s contextually relevant.